JOURNALISM

 From Rembrandt to Rego, Samuel Pepys to Shirley Hughes, Juliet’s Arts journalism encompasses reviews, interviews, and ‘in the footsteps’ features.

-Her work has appeared in a wide range of outlets including: The Guardian, Telegraph, Times, Standard, i Paper, Independent, Daily Mail, South China Morning Post, Spectator, BBC Radio, Studio International, Vice, Wanderlust, Country & Town House, Adventure.com, Discover Britain, English Heritage Magazine, CNN, Spears, The Australian, and many more.
+Juliet has worked as an editor in print and online and her work has appeared in a wide range of outlets including: The Guardian, Telegraph, Times, Standard, i Paper, Independent, Daily Mail, South China Morning Post, Spectator, BBC Radio, Studio International, Vice, Wanderlust, Country & Town House, Adventure.com, Discover Britain, English Heritage Magazine, CNN, Spears, The Australian, and many more.